socoboy/objective-c-coding-convention/README.md

 @end
 ```

+##Types

+`NSInteger` and `NSUInteger` should be used instead of `int`, `long`, etc per Apple's best practices and 64-bit safety. `CGFloat` or `double` **MUST** be used instead `float` for the same reasons.
+This future proofs code for 64-bit platforms.

+All Apple types should be used over primitive ones.
+For example, if you are working with time intervals, use `NSTimeInterval` instead of `double` even though it is synonymous.
+This is considered best practice and makes for clearer code.

 ## Literals

 `NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
 Pay special care that `nil` values can not be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.